…in Evansville, Indiana 1986!

 OK, let’s get back to the topic at hand…METALLICA‘s “Kill Em’ All”

 After plopping the record on the platter, I was instantly blown-away with what I heard come rushing out of my Pioneer, Technics & Teac stereo system.
 By the time “Hit the Lights”, “The Four Horseman” and “Motorbreath” were over, it felt like a locomotive just blasted through the house and ran over me!
-By the time “Jump in the Fire” rolled around, I was in need of a break from the shock and the current puzzled, but excited state I was in.
+When “Jump in the Fire” rolled around, I was in need of a break from the shocked/puzzled, yet excited state I was in.

-So I was thinking to myself, man how were they able to play that fast for so long and there is no way they will continue this madness for the rest of the entire LP.
-And then the (now classic) “Anesthesia/Pulling Teeth” instrumental came on from straight out of left-field.
+I was thinking to myself, man how are they able to play that fast for so long and there is no way they can continue this madness for the rest of the entire LP.
+And then the (now classic) “Anesthesia/Pulling Teeth” instrumental came on.
 What the hell is that?
-A guitar, no way, it’s a bass guitar loaded up with some nasty efx with killer solo/instrumental material by the great Cliff Burton (R.I.P).
-Lars jumps in later and adds what could only be described as “heavy metal/thrash funk” but with METAL bass and not some funky plucking ala’ your typical Funk music.
+A guitar, no way, it’s a bass guitar loaded up with some nasty efx with killer solo/instrumental chops by the great Cliff Burton (R.I.P).
+Lars jumps in later and adds what could only be described as “heavy metal/thrash funk” though a bit “stiffer” with METAL bass and not some funky plucking ala’ your typical Funk music.
 Anticipating what’s coming next…

-And then, wait, what’s that sound I hear, oh boy, it’s the sound of that freight train coming around the tracks to run us over again, only this time with a speed metal masterpiece they simple call “Whiplash”.
+Wait, what’s that sound I hear, oh boy, it’s the sound of that freight train coming to run us over again, this time with a speed metal masterpiece they simple call “Whiplash.”
 That’s it, with my eyes bugged outta’ my head, I got up and put the needle back into the groove for a re-start and proceeded to play “Whiplash” a second time, you know, just to confirm what my ears just heard!
-Wow…

-So now what’s a 16-year old pimply faced kid to do?
-Of course, put that record back in its sleeve and case and head on over to your buddies house and let them witness firsthand what you just had the aural pleasure to experience.
-So, of course my friends basically freaked out when I played it over at their house.
-Especially since they were coming from a more hard rock/rock background and they probably had just finished listening to AC/DC‘s “Flick of the Switch” album before I stormed the gates with my newly found gem.
+My friends basically freaked out as well when I played it over at their house.
+Especially since they were coming from more of a hard rock background.
+They probably had just finished listening to AC/DC‘s “Flick of the Switch” album before I stormed the gates with my newly found gem.

-*I proceeded to make cassette tapes of this album for all of my friends and I would say about 90% were “converted” and ran out and bought their own copy on vinyl within the first few months of its release.
+*I made cassette tapes of this album for all of my friends and I would say about 90% were “converted” and ran out and bought their own copy on vinyl within the first few months of its release.

 So there you have it, my first METALLICA experience, perfectly encapsulated in Metal history on this blog for your reading pleasure.

-For the sake of space and this long-winded post, let’s fast-forward “the tape” to the following year: 1984.
+For the sake of space let’s fast-forward “the tape” to the following year: 1984.

 METALLICA is back with yet another slice of sonic mayhem, this time with “Ride the Lightning”.
-So with expectations running high from my favorite band, I fell in love with their latest “metallic” effort pretty much instantly and it was at this time I think that their guitar “crunch” was definitely considered “metallic” by most Metal folks.
+With expectations running high for my favorite band, I fell in love with their latest “metallic” effort pretty much instantly and it was at this time their “crunchy” guitar tone was definitely considered “metallic” by most Metal folks.

 This time around Jame’s vocals have also improved and are sounding more authoritative than ever!

-Up next is the slow-grinder “The Thing That Should Not Be” complete with its low-slung grinding as it just chugs along like a METALLICA “death-train”.
-I think this is one their best/simple arrangements and for such a “catchy” metal song this is just simply HEAVY as hades!
+Up next is the slow-grinder “The Thing That Should Not Be” complete with its low-slung grinding as it just chugs along like a METALLICA “death-train.”
+I think this is one their best simple arrangements and for such a “catchy” metal song this is just simply HEAVY as hades!
 Cool drum parts by Lars too and this is one of my favorite METALLICA songs to bang out on thy drums.
-Oh yeah, Kirk incorporates a unique “whammy-bar” solo as well that fits like a glove.
+Oh yeah, Kirk incorporates a unique “whammy-bar” solo that fits like a glove.

-“Welcome Home (Sanitarium)” (with its obvious “Fade to Black” nod) is pure epic METALLICA class.
-It’s songs like this that made all the Metal bands at the time crap their pants.
-Yes, folks -it’s that good.
-It was also at this time that they were influencing an entire generation of kids to play guitars, bass and drums just like their new-found Metal idols!
-And they did this with sheer talent, drive and best of all no commercial radio airplay, flashy MTV video (or even dolls like KISS eventually resorted too).
+It was also at this time they were influencing an entire generation of kids to play guitars, bass and drums just like their new-found Metal idols!
+And they did this with sheer talent, drive and best of all — no commercial radio airplay, flashy MTV video (or even promo merchandise like KISS resorted too).
 This album also single-handedly raised the bar several notches higher in terms of over-all quality and playing in the genre of all things Metal.

 You can probably guess that I was stoked that I was finally going to get to see my favorite band in the world and when I learned they were coming to my hometown (at the time) Evansville, Indiana—I was ecstatic!
 So I got my ticket, started to count down the days and began my plot as to how I was going to get to maybe meet the guys before or after the show.